The link is not the document.

 The official PDF on GOV.UK can be updated after you send it.
 The record shows which version was actually given.

-A Proof Record exists for the gap between the rule and the evidence.
+A proof record sits in the gap between the rule and the evidence.
 The rule is in plain English.
-The record is what you can show, later, to a council officer, an insurer, or a tribunal, without exposing tenant names, addresses, or private files.
+The record is what you can show later, without exposing tenant names, addresses, or private files.

 The PDF is free.
 The record is what matters.